Worried about how you’re going to move with your four-legged family members? Here’s how to ensure Move day goes smoothly.

 Cats may panic at the sight of their cat boxes, as they’ll associate these with trips to the vet.
 A better approach is to leave these boxes in view in the lead-up to Move Day so pets get used to their sight and smell.

-9. Deciding not to book pets into boarding kennels or cattery
+9. Consider booking pets into kennels or cattery

 Your bank balance may have taken a battering in the weeks running up to Move Day, but scrimping on the cost of putting pets into kennels or a cattery for a night or two can be a false economy.
 Having your pets away from home during the Move can both significantly reduce the stress experienced by your pet and the worry experienced by you.
 It’s almost certainly a price worth paying.

-10. Leaving it until the last minute to book pets into kennels or cattery
+10. Leave enough time to book pets into kennels or cattery

 If you do decide to book Fido and Smudge into kennels or cattery, do it in good time to secure a place, especially over the summer.
 If not, you could find places are all booked up.